vb64/telegram.email.notify/docs/en/stop_allow_list.md

 You can completely disable the verification of incoming email addresses and automatically publish all incoming mail to the channel/group address, displaying the address from which it was received.
+This can be done by selecting the "Auto posting" option in the channel/group menu.

+When autoposting is enabled, managing the "allowlist" and "stoplist" is unavailable.
+To return to managing the "allowlist" and "stoplist", autoposting must be disabled.

-Use this mode carefully.
+Use autoposting mode carefully.
 This is a potential opportunity for an attacker to spam your channels and groups.

 - Go to [@EmailGateBot](http://t.me/EmailGateBot?start=utm_KDaxQG000_github-en-stoplist)
 - Return [to TOC](guide.md)